pagkly/Zed/Investopedia3/Non-Issuer Transaction Definition.md

 Non-Issuer Transaction Definition
 ## What Is a Non-Issuer Transaction?

-A non-issuer transaction is a transaction involving a security that is not directly or indirectly executed for the benefit of the [issuing](https://www.investopedia.com/terms/i/issuer.asp) company.
-Most deals that occur on the [secondary market](https://www.investopedia.com/terms/s/secondarymarket.asp), such as stock exchanges, involve non-issuer transactions; with the exception of initial public offerings (IPOs); secondary offerings; or share buybacks that will involve the issuer.
+A non-issuer transaction is a transaction involving a security that is not directly or indirectly executed for the benefit of the [[issuing]](https://www.investopedia.com/terms/i/issuer.asp) company.
+Most deals that occur on the [[secondary market]](https://www.investopedia.com/terms/s/secondarymarket.asp), such as stock exchanges, involve non-issuer transactions; with the exception of initial public offerings (IPOs); secondary offerings; or share buybacks that will involve the issuer.

 ### Key Takeaways